SlashD9/the-monkees-app/README.md

 ## Design

-Design was done in Mockups, using a simple yet elegant framework, bootstrap.
+The Main design was done in Balsamiq Mockups.
+I used a simple yet elegant framework, bootstrap for my project as it is a great tool for pre-configured css layouts.
 This allows me to configure the app as I did in my Mockup Templates.

 ## Additions to Angular CLI

-To allow bootstrap to be available within the Angular app I NPM installed bootstrap 4, jquery and tether to allow me to use that framework. `npm install bootstrap@4.0.0alpha.6 jquery tether --save`
+To allow bootstrap to be available within the Angular app I NPM installed bootstrap 4, jquery and tether to allow me to use that framework.
+`npm install bootstrap@4.0.0alpha.6 jquery tether --save`

 ## More here......